-How To : End a crochet project and weave in ends
+How To : Weave the ends in a crochet project

 This how-to video demonstrates how to weave the ends when you are crocheting.
 The basic concept of weaving ends is that you weave in the ends into the crochet project to make it look neater.
 All you need to practice this technique is a metal needle.
 Watch and learn.
 Part 1 of ...more